Last Updated on November 10, 2022

 12 – ATM Cave

 One of Belize’s best attractions, the ATM is an intricate cave system and sacred place for Mayas.
 Apart from the natural beauty of the cave, the highlight of the visit is the human remains found there.
 Mayas used the cave to make human sacrifices and worship the Gods.
-One of the full skeleton found inside the cave is called the Crystal Virgin because of the way the bones were calcified.
+One of the full skeletons found inside the cave is called the Crystal Virgin because of the way the bones were calcified.

 A lot of artifacts such as pottery are also found inside the cave.
 To protect it, the number of people allowed in each day is limited, and you cannot bring anything inside the cave.
 Even shoes are forbidden.